 -

-Other than the gentle noise of surf on soft white sand, a good night’s sleep was aided by complete silence.
-Breakfast at 7.10 am saw us one of the first into the restaurant and the fayre was the best we have had so far, the only issue being the rectangular slabs of butter catching many… Continue Reading
+6th June 2022 Other than the gentle sound of surf on soft white sand, a good night’s sleep was aided by complete silence.
+We were among the first to arrive for breakfast at 7:10 am, and the fare was the best we’ve had so far.
+The only issue was the rectangular slabs of butter, which… Continue Reading